-We are preparing a risk matrix tool that you may use to assess the risk associated with your proposed work change.
+We are preparing a risk matrix that you may use to assess the risk associated with your proposed work change.
 You should use the risk matrix to assist you to identify the attribution and estimation of the level of risk.

 We consider there to be a significant increase in risk when the residual risk, as assessed using our matrix, is above low.
-This means, any risk from proposed new or changed work, measuring medium or high will trigger a variation.
-A variation will not be required where the residual risk is measured as low.
+This means, any risk measuring medium or high will trigger a variation.
+A variation will not be required where the risk is measured as low.

-Until Earth Resources Regulation's example controls are developed, low residual risk (for the purposes of determining whether a work plan variation is required) will be assessed with reference to the application of existing controls to the new or changed work only.
-Once Earth Resources Regulation's published example controls are in place, the notification pathway will be expanded.
+Until Earth Resources Regulation's guidance is published, low residual risk (for the purposes of determining whether a work plan variation is required) will be assessed with reference to the application of existing controls only.
+Once Earth Resources Regulation's guidance material and example controls are in place, the notification pathway will be expanded.